razrotenberg/Controlino/README.md

 | `Changed` | The potentiometer was moved | The current value of the potentiometer is different than the previous one |

 In addition, `Potentiometer` exposes the method `int read()` to read the current value of the control.

-The value will always be within the limits of the minimum and maximum values specified as the template arguments.
+Upon creation, `Potentiometer` may receive minimum and maximum values, and the value returned from `read()` will be limited by them.

-> Take a look at the "potentiometer" [example](examples/potentiometer/potentiometer.ino) for a usage example.
+> Take a look at the "potentiometer" [example](examples/Potentiometer/Potentiometer.ino) for a usage example.

 ## Classes